Boranup Beach: Your Complete Guide

 Boranup Beach Fishing

 The fishing here is awesome, with plenty of good Herring, Tailor and Skippy biting regularly.
 You can even target Mulloway in the deeper channels.
 This is also a great beach for catching Salmon during the annual Salmon run.
-Click here for more Margaret River Fishing Spots.
+I have written a complete guide to allllll of Margaret Rivers Fishing Spots if you want to find a good spot to fish!

 Boranup Beach Surfing